 You can’t please everyone, and trying to is the kiss of death.
 I don’t care about demographics.
 When I do, I’ll know that it’s time to quit. – Chris Angel

-Australia’s retail spend is circa $320bn, if you accept that an average of 5% of spent directly and indirectly (way higher) then at least $16bn is spent each year in the pursuit of attracting consumers to become customers.
+Australia’s retail spend is circa $320bn as of 2019.
+If you accept that each year, an average of 5% of spending is directly and indirectly (way higher) used in the pursuit of attracting consumers, then that is at least $16bn.

 Can we show a definitive lineage to demographics and therefore brand resonance in anything more than a generalised, largely uncorrelated relationship?

 Can store and website design, customer navigation, path to purchase planning, brand and marketing segmentation be all accurately predicted and mapped as a consequence of classic demographics?

 Perhaps in an assumptive manner can we hope to predict consumer behaviours with this approach.
 However there is a far more definitive approach where you try to understand consumer profiling or the customer’s personality type.

 Why is traditional demographics not enough?

 Growing up we were all told about the rational consumer.
 Lecture halls are filled with rational students listening to rational lecturers saying that the human being was rational, that all purchases decisions were rational and that demographics ruled the world.

 As retailers we produce orderly rational campaigns to attract orderly rational customers whom we believe would make clear decisions in accordance with their age, gender and where they live.